dreamybird/techblog/linux/mysql/backup-script.md

 # A bash script to backup Mysql databases

-I often faced similar situations when I should just make backups of my databases.
+I often faced with similar situations when I should just make backups of my databases.
 I can just save to file system.
 Every time I write a new script.
 Now I decided to write similar script last time.
 I hope the script will help you too.

 ```bash
 #!/bin/bash